krwjohnson/krwjohnson/README.md

 - 👋 Hi, I’m @krwjohnson
-- 👀 I’m interested in DevOps, Enterprise Mobility Management, and automating stuff
+- 👀 I’m interested in DevOps, Enterprise Mobility Management, macOS, and automating stuff
-- 🌱 I’m currently learning Azure stuff
-- 📫 Hit me up on ~~twitter.com/TheKZA~~ https://aus.social/@krwjohnson
+- 📫 Hit me up on [Bluesky](https://bsky.app/profile/kristenrwjohnson.com)

 <!---
 krwjohnson/krwjohnson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.